Abraham Frères

 Although the last surviving artifacts from the company (mail and business card) date from 1918, Abraham Frères continued to operate for a few more years and the company's name still appears in the 1921 Annuaire Oriental.

-At the end of 1922 however, there was an acrimonious falling out between the two brothers Moritz and Haim, as described in a letter from Elfriede (Mädi) to Ronya dated December 8, 1922, and the company was dissolved.
+At the end of 1922, Moritz and Haim had an acrimonious falling out as described in a letter from Elfriede (Mädi) to Ronya dated December 8, 1922, and the company was later dissolved.

 This split coincided with Moritz' move to Dusseldorf (actually his move was delayed by a few weeks while he was attempting to resolve the dispute with his brother); It's not clear what triggered the dispute.

-Haim on the other hand moved his business to a new location; in the Registry Book of the Spanish Consulate in Constantinople, an entry dated September 18 1928 shows Haim's business address as Seyh Davud Han, Tahtakale street.
+Haim moved his business to a new location; in the Registry Book of the Spanish Consulate in Constantinople, an entry dated September 18 1928 shows his business address as Seyh Davud Han, Tahtakale street.

 - Special thanks: